famoser/pdf-generator/README.md

 ## About

 Generates pdf files without any dependencies.
-Includes a layout engine to improve handling of flowing content (e.g. text spanning more than one page).
+Includes a layout engine to handle flow content (e.g. text spanning over more than one page).

 ```bash
 composer require famoser/pdf-generator